Frequently Asked Questions

 10

-Who is the Standard being written for?
+Who is the Standard written for?

 It is for anyone who wants to either fund, procure, design, or specify a Net Zero Carbon building, and anyone wanting to demonstrate that their building is Net Zero Carbon in accordance with an industry-agreed Standard.
 As a robust industry-backed initiative, the Standard may also be useful to policymakers looking to create policy to support a Net Zero Carbon transition.